Evidence of quantum phase transition in real-space vacuum entanglement of higher derivative scalar quantum field

 where $m$ is the angular momentum quantum number.
 The canonical commutation relation between the new rescaled fields is \beq \left[\hat \vph_m({ r}),\hat \Pi_{m'}({ r'} )\right] = i \, \delta ({ r-r'})\thinspace \delta_{mm'} \eeq

-Integration over the polar angle $\theta$ is carried out by invoking the orthogonal properties of the cosine function and follow the central difference scheme discretization of radius on a radial lattice having $N$ lattice points with $a$ is the lattice parameter, the Hamiltonian in eq. (\ref{h1}) becomes,
+Integration over the polar angle $\theta$ is carried out by invoking the orthogonal properties of the cosine function.
+We then apply the central difference scheme on a radial lattice having $N$ lattice points with $a$ is the lattice parameter.
+The Hamiltonian in eq. (\ref{h1}) becomes,

 \br \hat H &= &\frac{1}{2 a}\sum_{m=-\infty}^{\infty}\sum_{j=1}^N\left[\hat\pi^2 _{m,j} + \l(\frac{\hat\vph_{m,j+1} -\hat\vph_{m,j-1}}{2}\right)^2 -\frac{\hat\vph_{m,j}}{2 j} \left(\hat\vph_{m,j+1} -\hat\vph_{m,j-1}\right) + (1+4 m^2) \frac{\hat\vph^2_{m,j}}{ j^2} \r.\nn\\ && \l. +\frac{\e}{P}\l\{\l(\hat\vph_{m,j+1}-2\hat\vph_{m,j}+\hat\vph_{m,j-1}\r)^2 +\frac{2 \b}{j^2}\l(\hat\vph_{m,j+1}-2\hat\vph_{m,j}+\hat\vph_{m,j-1}\r)^2 +\frac{\b^2}{j^4}\hat\vph_{m,j}^2\right\}\r.\nn\\ &&\l. +\frac{\t}{P^2}\l\{\l(\frac{\hat\vph_{m,j+2}-2\hat\vph_{m,j+1}+2\hat\vph_{m,j-1}-\hat\vph_{m,j-2}}{2}\r)^2+\frac{\a}{j^2}\l(\hat\vph_{m,j+1}-2\hat\vph_{m,j}+\hat\vph_{m,j-1}\r)^2 \r.\r.\nn\\ &&\l.\l. +\frac{\b^2}{j^4}\l(\frac{\hat\vph_{m,j+1}-\hat\vph_{m,j-1}}{2}\r)^2 +\frac{25/4+m^2}{j^6}\b^2\hat\vph_{m,j}^2-\frac{5\b^2 }{2j^5}\l(\frac{\hat\vph_{m,j+1}-\hat\vph_{m,j-1}}{2}\r)\hat\vph_{m,j}\r.\r.\nn\\ &&\l.\l.-\l(\frac{\hat\vph_{m,j+2}-2\hat\vph_{m,j+1}+2\hat\vph_{m,j-1}-\hat\vph_{m,j-2}}{2j}\r)\l(\hat\vph_{m,j+1}-2\hat\vph_{m,j}+\hat\vph_{m,j-1}\r)\r.\r.\nn\\ &&\l.\l.+ \frac{2\b}{j^2}\l(\frac{\hat\vph_{m,j+2}-2\hat\vph_{m,j+1}+2\hat\vph_{m,j-1}-\hat\vph_{m,j-2}}{2}\r)\l(\frac{\hat\vph_{m,j+1}-\hat\vph_{m,j-1}}{2}\r)\r.\r.\nn\\ &&\l.\l.- \frac{5\b}{j^3}\l(\frac{\hat\vph_{m,j+2}-2\hat\vph_{m,j+1}+2\hat\vph_{m,j-1}-\hat\vph_{m,j-2}}{2}\r)\hat\vph_{m,j}-\frac{\b}{j^3}\l(\hat\vph_{m,j+1}-2\hat\vph_{m,j}+\hat\vph_{m,j-1}\r)\r.\r.\nn\\ &&\l.\l.\times\l(\frac{\hat\vph_{m,j+1}-\hat\vph_{m,j-1}}{2}\r) +\frac{\l(5/2+2m^2\r)\b}{j^4}\l(\hat\vph_{m,j+1}-2\hat\vph_{m,j}+\hat\vph_{m,j-1}\r)\hat\vph_{m,j} \r\}\r] \er where $\pi_{m,j}=a\;\Pi_{m,j}$ is the new canonical momentum field, and $\hat\vph_{m,N+1}=0$ is the constraint on field.